cncf/techdocs/analyses/0012-TUF/implementation.md

 having its own sub-section.

-You can have a docs section with information tailored to the user roles of the three project components i.e
+You can have a docs section with information tailored to the user roles of the three project components.

 ### Add user roles to Getting started section

-Structure the _Getting started_ section according to user roles.
-See the suggested _Getting started_ above.
+Structure the _Getting started_ section according to user roles under a *Docs* section.
 The percieved user roles for this project
 are:

 - **TUF specification**: Uses TUF metadata to download and verify targets